-If you’re in a relationship with someone you care about but whose track record with money is less than ideal, there are steps you can take to protect your own financial picture while helping him acquire better habits and re-establish his financial situation.
+If you’re in a relationship with someone you care about but whose track record with money is less than ideal, there are steps you can take to protect your own financial picture while helping them acquire better habits and re-establish their financial situation.

-- DON’T make any financial commitments together while his finances are in bad shape relative to yours.
+- DON’T make any financial commitments together while their finances are in bad shape relative to yours.
 Did you know, even if you marry, your credit scores remain separate?
 It’s true.
-Protect yourself by keeping your bank accounts, credit cards, and other accounts separate from his until he has restored his financial picture.
-Till then, do not co-sign loans or undertake any other financial responsibilities on his behalf.
+Protect yourself by keeping your bank accounts, credit cards, and other accounts separate until they have restored their financial picture.
+Till then, do not co-sign loans or undertake any other financial responsibilities on their behalf.
 Put off major purchases like a house or a car unless you are comfortable tackling them alone, for now.

-- DO help him develop healthy financial habits.
-It may take a few years for these habits to become second nature, especially if smart money management was not part of his upbringing.
-Help him acquire good money habits by modeling them for him and practicing them together:
+- DO help them develop healthy financial habits.
+It may take a few years for these habits to become second nature, especially if smart money management was not part of their upbringing.
+Help them acquire good money habits by modeling them and practicing them together:

 - Pay bills on or before time

 - Review your credit report once a year to confirm that the information is current and accurate (and forestall identity theft)

 Your relationship doesn’t have to compromise your financial health if you take these practical precautions and give yourselves the time you need to get on the right track together.
 And, the journey may even bring you closer as a couple!